ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-[20]_The production of seeds and their subsequent germination is a process that must be captured explicitly or implicitly in vegetation models.
+The production of seeds and their subsequent germination is a process that must be captured explicitly or implicitly in vegetation models.
 FATES contains a seed bank model designed to allow the dynamics of seed production and germination to be simulated independently.
 In the ED1.0 model, seed recruitment occurs in the same timestep as allocation